peteroupc/Calculator/AboutTheCode.md

-I've made the `ProgramConfig` class general enough that it can be used in many different kinds of programs; for instance, it's also used in [another demo program of mine](https://github.com/peteroupc/Calculator/tree/master/JSONCBOR) that converts JSON to CBOR and back.
-Tshis program, too, saves the last known window position and size in the same way as the calculator demo.
+I've made the `ProgramConfig` class general enough that it can be used in many different kinds of programs; for instance, it's also used in [another demo program of mine](https://github.com/peteroupc/Calculator/JSONCBOR) that converts JSON to CBOR and back.
+This program, too, saves the last known window position and size in the same way as the calculator demo.
 Since they're specific to Windows Forms programs, certain "methods" of ProgramConfig were designed as extension methods and placed in a separate class, `FormConfig`.